Terms of Service

 10. Your Personal Data

 We collect and process your personal data to arrange your placement.
-This includes sensitive data such as health records, police clearance, and passport details.
+This includes sensitive data such as health records and passport details.
 Full details are in our Privacy Policy.

 We share your documentation with the hospital so they can process your honorary contract.
 We store your data securely and only keep it as long as needed.
 You have rights under UK data protection law, including the right to access, correct, or delete your data.